Scaffolds and Generalized Integral Galois Module Structure

 \subsection{Outline of the paper}

-In \S\ref{A-scaffold-sect} we define the notion of $A$-scaffold on $L$ and obtain some of its properties.
+In \S\ref{A-scaffold-sect} we define the notion of an $A$-scaffold on $L$ and obtain some of its properties.
 A detailed discussion of the relationship between the $A$-scaffolds considered here and the Galois scaffolds of our earlier papers is relegated to an Appendix at the end of the paper.
-Our main results, Theorems \ref{IGMS} and \ref{gencount}, which relate $A$-scaffolds to generalized integral Galois module structure, will be stated and proved in \S3.
-In \S4, we consider several classes of Galois extensions, showing how known results can be recovered by our methods, and discussing in detail biquadratic and weakly ramified $p$-extensions.
-Finally, in \S\ref{inseparable}, we discuss $A$-scaffolds on inseparable extensions $L/K$, where $A$ is a divided power Hopf algebra.
+Our main results, Theorems \ref{IGMS} and \ref{gencount}, relating $A$-scaffolds to generalized integral Galois module structure, will be stated and proved in \S3.
+In \S4, we give some applications of our approach to Galois extensions, discussing in detail biquadratic extensions and weakly ramified extensions.
+Finally, in \S\ref{inseparable}, we consider $A$-scaffolds on inseparable extensions $L/K$, where $A$ is a divided power Hopf algebra.